NorthernMan54/homebridge-dht/README.md

 <!--te-->

-# 1 - Detailed hardware build instructions
+# 1 - Detailed  build instructions

-For detailed hardware installation instructions, please see the [build instructions](Build.md)
+For detailed installation instructions, please see the [build instructions](Build.md)

 # 2 - Install and configure required libraries